koichi-murakami/g4python/README.md

 ~~~~

 ## Examples/exampleB1
-This exampe has the same capability of Geant4 basic example B1.
+This example has the same capability as Geant4 basic example B1.
 The geometry is implemented in C++ and exported to a Python module.

 ~~~